mighdoll/thimbleberry/README.md

 **Thimbleberry**

-Thimbleberry is a collection of reusable WebGPU shaders and library support functions.
+Thimbleberry is a library of WebGPU support functions.

 - Thimbleberry approaches some of the practical engineering problems that come up in writing WebGPU programs: modularization, debugging, testing, performance tracking, templating, resource cleanup, etc.